Austin-Devops/atxdevops-job-board/README.md

 So, you've come here looking for a job in the DevOps Space.
 Awesome.
 We have a specific reason why this repo exists.
 Hiring engineers with the correct passion and skill set is hard. **REALLY HARD**.
-Jobs sometimes don't get filled for Months or in some cases Years.
+Jobs sometimes don't get filled for months or in some cases years.
 The jobs either roll off or disappear through the other means to find them, this is a little more "permanent."

 Also, if you are looking at this level, you probably find your job through your network.